Obfuscation Rules for Detecting and Detoxifying Korean Toxicity: Classes of Obfuscation

 As noted in Sec.~\ref{app:para:hangeul_feature2}, Hangeul is written in syllabic blocks and Korean readers parse text with strong syllable-level awareness.
 Combined with historically flexible spacing and the grammatical role of postpositions, this yields high tolerance to segmentation noise and local rearrangements.
 Thus, surface perturbations that disrupt spacing or syllable order often remain human-recoverable while confusing automatic detectors.

 \paragraph{Spacing perturbation.} We randomly insert or remove spaces at plausible boundaries (e.g., between syllable blocks or morphemes), preserving word order while altering the visual segmentation.
 When composed with other rules, spacing noise increases ambiguity without severely degrading readability.
+As shown in Table~\ref{app:tab:syntactic_comparison}, while text remains easily understandable when only spacing perturbations are applied, the introduction of syllable-level anagrams significantly amplifies the difficulty of de-obfuscation.

 \paragraph{Syllable-level anagram.} We locally reorder syllables within a word/phrase under constraints that keep the syllable inventory intact and limit edit distance.
 Unlike alphabetic scripts (character-by-character decoding) or logographic scripts (character-as-morpheme), the block-based unit in Hangeul often allows such micro-rearrangements to stay interpretable to human readers.